rawhex/hidiot_hardware/README.md

 ## Partnering with us

 We do provide custom board designs and can provide licences and support for various forms of commercial use.
 Please contact us at support at rawhex dot com.
-We're happy to work with you!
+We'd love to work with you!

+## Thanks

+There are several people we'd like to thank.
+All of these people helped, possibly without knowing it.
+Without these people the HIDIOT would not be possible.
+If you're not on the list and think you should be, drop us a line.

+* Sammy Verity
+* Dominic Spill
+* Erik Kettenburg
+* Joe Fitzpatrick
+* Don A. Bailey
+* cpldcpu
+* Jenna Fox
+* ihsan Kehribar
+* Objective Development Software GmBH
+* All of our Kickstarter backers